Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Summary

 In this analysis, the opening angle between the subjet pair found using two different grooming algorithms based on Cambridge--Aachen reclustering was measured.
-The late-\kt algorithm consists of selecting the last splitting with a $\kt > 1\GeV$ in the Cambridge--Aachen tree and gives access to hard, collinear emissions in an algorithmic way.
+The late-\kt algorithm, applied for the first time in experimental data, consists of selecting the last splitting with a $\kt > 1\GeV$ in the Cambridge--Aachen tree and gives access to hard, collinear emissions in an algorithmic way.
 The angular separation between the two hard subjets found with the soft-drop grooming algorithm was also studied, using the parameters $z_\text{cut} = 0.1$ and $\beta = 0$, with the additional requirement that the emission has a minimum relative transverse momentum of $\kt > 1\GeV$.
 Measured angular distributions were compared to \PYTHIA{8} CP5 and \HERWIG{7} CH3 simulated events. \HERWIG{7} CH3 prediction describes angular distribution of inclusive jets better than \PYTHIA{8} CP5, while in case of jets containing prompt \PDz mesons both predictions fail to reproduce data.
 Dedicated \PYTHIA{8} CP5 and \HERWIG{7} CH3 predictions were produced to study impact of the gluon splitting to charm quark-antiquark pairs.
 The splitting angle distribution, in the case of soft-drop grooming algorithm, is sensitive to contributions from gluon splitting to charm quark-antiquark pairs at large angles.
-At the same time, the resulting angular distribution from late-\kt grooming algorithm is less sensitive to gluon splitting and to soft- and wide-angle radiation, and is more sensitive to the dead-cone effect.
+At the same time, the resulting angular distribution from the late-\kt grooming algorithm is less sensitive to gluon splitting and to soft- and wide-angle radiation.
 Although $\pt^\text{jet}$ is much larger than the charm quark mass, it is possible to isolate hard collinear emissions and observe the suppression due to the charm quark mass in the hard and collinear region.